 The sudden onset of dark or black spots on your gums may also be due to a more severe underlying condition such as oral cancer.
 Oral cancer, also known as malignant melanoma, can cause dark patches to appear in the mouth.

 Other symptoms can include cracked or bleeding mucosa.
 The use of tobacco products can increase your risk of oral cancer.
-If oral cancer is a suspected you may need to undergo a biopsy to confirm or rule out cancer.
+If oral cancer is suspected you may need to undergo a biopsy to confirm or rule out cancer.
 Early identification of cancer is important to protecting your health.
-The main goal is to remove the cancer before it has a chance to spread elsewhere.
+The main goal is to remove cancer before it has a chance to spread elsewhere.

 What are some ways to treat black gums?

-Once the cause of your darkened gums has been determined, multiple methods are available to remove the dark spots on your gum and to restore the pink gum.
+Once the cause of your darkened gums has been determined, multiple methods are available to remove the dark spots on your gum and restore the pink gum.